Rupt/bailed-statistics/README.md

-# Discovery / Upper Limits with finite memory
+# Upper Limits with finite memory

 Freely allocate memory, and let the operating systems clean up.